Top 20 JIRA Interview Questions and Answers

 Q #16) Explain the Kanban board.

-Answer: Kanban boards are created for the projects where the team has their prime focus on visualizing the workflow and managing the project’s work in progress.
+Answer: Kanban boards are created for projects where the team has their prime focus on visualizing the workflow and managing the project’s work in progress.

 The most important feature of Kanban board is that it is found in work mode because the projects do not have their work as planned.